sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-how-i-write-http-web-services-after-eight-years.md

 ---
 title: "GopherCon 2019 - How I write HTTP web services after eight years"
 description: "A look at how Mat Ryer builds web services after doing so for the past eight years.
 Extremely practical, tried and tested patterns that everybody can start using today."
+authors:
-author: Kenigbolo Meya Stephen for the GopherCon 2019 Liveblog
+  - name: Kenigbolo Meya Stephen for the GopherCon 2019 Liveblog
 publishDate: 2019-07-26T00:00-14:55
 tags: [
 gophercon